workpatterns/technical-challenge/README.md

     - If the parent topic of a sub-topic is completed, then the sub-topic is also completed.
     - If a subtopic is un-completed, then its parent topic is also un-completed.
     - If the parent topic of a subtopic is deleted, then the subtopic is also deleted.

+4. The UI is fairly simple.
+If you see a way to improve the design, feel free to do that.
+You can include any JS/CSS library.

 ## How to run the app
 1. Clone the app